-She is the author of the critically acclaimed graphic memoir, In-Between Days, published by House of Anansi Press.
+She is the author of the bestselling and critically acclaimed graphic memoir, In-Between Days, published by House of Anansi Press.
 The book was shortlisted for the Governor General's Literary Award for Non-Fiction.
 The Globe and Mail named Teva one of sixteen Torontonians to watch in 2016.
 In-Between Days was listed in The Globe's 16 Canadian reads for the first half of 2016, the CBC's Spring Book Preview and 49th Shelf's Most Anticipated: Our Spring 2016 Non-Fiction Preview.
 It is available in stores across Canada, and can be ordered directly from House of Anansi's website, today.

 Teva has written for many publications, including The Walrus, Quill & Quire, Huffington Post, The Globe and Mail.
 She has commented many times on CBC Radio, in the Toronto Star, The Globe and Mail, and has appeared on CanadaAM, The Agenda with Steve Paikin, Space TV's InnerSpace, in the Maclean's, Chatelaine, Rabble, and Quill & Quire.
 Numerous health organizations have invited her to speak publicly on behalf of the metastatic cancer community.
 Teva also speaks on creativity and telling life stories.

 She's in love with the natural world & fascinated by the spaces between (people, places, & ideas), & the way technology is changing our relationships.
 Her works are freeform explorations of evolving ideas.